QuiltMC/rfcs/structure/0072-legal-team.md

 ## Transparency Reports

-Because of the lack of oversight, the Legal Team will be required to publish public reports twice as year, containing as many information on their activity as allowed by the applicable laws, and taking into account user privacy.
+Because of the lack of oversight, the Legal Team will be required to publish public reports twice as year, containing as many information on their activity as allowed by the applicable laws, and taking into account user privacy, similar to [Discord's transparency reports](https://discord.com/tags/transparency-reports).

 # Drawbacks